OwenCochell/cursepy/docs/source/basic/curse_inst.rst

 * icon - Icon of the category(CurseAttachment)
 * date - Date this category was created

-If you read the into tutorial
+If you read the intro tutorial
 (You did read the into tutorial right?), then you will know that catagories can have parent and sub-catagories.